-Placement papers of Ashok Leyland 2016-2015.
-Learn and practice the placement papers and interview questions answers of Ashok Leyland and find out how much you score before you appear for your next interview and written test.
+Placement papers of Ashok Leyland 2016-2017.
+Learn and practice the placement papers, syllabus and interview questions answers of Ashok Leyland and find out how much you score before you appear for your next interview and written test.

 Ashok Leyland Placement Papers 2016 & Interview Questions:1.
 In triangle ABC, angle B is a right angle.
 If AC is 6cm, and D is the mid-point of side AC, the length of BD is